DNS Server – A detailed introduction

 Domain name system (DNS) is just like a phone book on internet.
 If you maintain a quality phone book and update it, you no longer need to remember the phone numbers of individuals.
 Just dial them through name.
 Same way on internet every server hosting a website has an IP address.
 You don’t need to remember the IP address.
 Just type the website URL (technically hostname) in your web browser.
 DNS server will convert this hostname into IP address and load the desired website in web browser.
-Below diagram explains it well.
+Below diagram explains a simple DNS name resolution process.

 Host name to IP address conversion is perfectly fine statement.
 However the scope and functionality of a DNS server is not limited to only this.
 It does a a lot more.
 In the article we will take a deep dive in DNS architecture.
 There will be multiple supporting article around it.